ouledelbakri/Blackjack3.0/README.md

 # Execute in local :

     - npm install on both client and server directories
+    - npm install on blockchain directory ( which is inside the client directory )
     - npm start for server
     - npm run dev for client